datastax/shared-github-actions/README.md

 # shared-github-actions

-This repo contains common workflow [GitHub Actions](https://github.com/features/actions) code that used in many DataStax git repositories under riptano organization.
+This repo contains common workflow [GitHub Actions](https://github.com/features/actions) code that used in many DataStax git repositories under datastax organization.

 ## Why use shared code
-We use very similar CI/CD pipelines cut across many riptano git repositories.
+We use very similar CI/CD pipelines cut across many datastax git repositories.
 Examples are **security scan**, **code quality** control and many more in the future.
 Using common shared code with custom configuration for different repositories helps us to promote code consistency across our whole organization, to eliminate/reduce redudant code and to cut cost of code maintenance.

 ## Type of the shared code
 There are two types of shared GitHub Actions code used: